 For those who have convictions for misdemeanors under the old marijuana and paraphernalia possession laws, we can help you get that marijuana possession charge erased and expunged.
 You should benefit from the change in the law.
 The process takes a little time but in certain circumstances, the attorneys at Mark Sherman Law have successfully convinced the courts in Stamford and Norwalk to vacate these old pleas off the record of some clients based on the passage of the new law.
 If you are interested in learning more about this, please gather your paperwork from your old marijuana possession conviction case, and call an attorney at Mark Sherman Law to discuss how to get this process started.

-If you have a marijuana possession or marijuana paraphernalia related question in Stamford, Greenwich, Darien, Westport, Fairfield, Norwalk, New Canaan, or Westchester County, please call an attorney at Mark Sherman Law to learn how we can help you.
-We are available 24 hours a day, 7 days a week, at (203) 358-4700.
+If you have a marijuana possession related question in Stamford, Greenwich, Darien, Westport, Fairfield, Norwalk, New Canaan, or Westchester County, please call an attorney at Mark Sherman Law to learn how we can help you.
+We are available 24 hours a day, 7 days a week.